oxsecurity/megalinter/docs/descriptors/python_black.md

                                   was an internal error.
   --diff                          Don't write the files back, just output a
                                   diff for each file on stdout.
+  --line-ranges START-END         When specified, _Black_ will try its best to
+                                  only format these lines.
+This option can be specified multiple times, and a union of the lines will be formatted.
+Each range must be specified as two integers connected by a `-`: `<START>-<END>`.
+The `<START>` and
+                                  `<END>` integer indices are 1-based and
+                                  inclusive on both ends.
   --color / --no-color            Show colored diff.
 Only applies when
                                   `--diff` is given.
   --fast / --safe                 If --fast given, skip temporary sanity